Do’s and Dont’s of corporate blogging

 The rise of social media marketing

-Into their 28 pages report called The End of Advertising as we know it, IBM is ‘‘forecasting greater disruption for the advertising industry in the next five years than occurred in the previous 50’’.
+Into their called , IBM is ‘‘forecasting greater disruption for the advertising industry in the next five years than occurred in the previous 50’’.

 Starting with an image taken from the report,